Porter Robinson: 2014–2019: Worlds and Virtual Self

 On October 25, 2017, Robinson released a new single titled "Eon Break" under the alias Virtual Self, announced via his Twitter page.
 A music video was also released on Robinson's YouTube channel, containing abstract three-dimensional art and cryptic messages seemingly focusing on the words "angel", "virtual", "void", and "utopia".
 His follow up single was released on November 8, 2017, which is titled "Ghost Voices".
 An accompanying music video for the track was released on February 28, 2018, via Robinson's YouTube channel.
 In January 2019, it was announced that "Ghost Voices" was nominated for a Grammy Award for Best Dance Recording, marking Robinson's first nomination.
 Robinson celebrated the accomplishment by playing three Virtual Self sets in Los Angeles before the awards ceremony.
 In a statement to Billboard Dance, Robinson says he discovered the nomination through Twitter "of all places".
-At the time, he hadn't even realized "Ghost Voices" was submitted for consideration.Virtual Self released a self-titled EP on November 29, 2017.
+At the time, he hadn't even realized "Ghost Voices" was submitted for consideration.

+Virtual Self released a self-titled EP on November 29, 2017.
 He held a debut live performance on December 8, 2017, in Brooklyn, New York City.
 Virtual Self shows continued in 2018, with appearances at multiple festivals including Ultra Music Festival, Electric Daisy Carnival, and Bonnaroo, followed by three Europe shows and a two-month North American "UTOPiA SySTEM" tour.
 Robinson also released "Angel Voices" on July 20, 2018, a happy-hardcore infused remix of "Ghost Voices".

-On March 4, 2019, Robinson announced Multiverse Music Festival, a one-day festival in Oakland, California featuring a self-curated lineup and co-presented by Goldenvoice, slated for June 15 in Middle Harbor Shoreline Park.
+On March 4, 2019, Robinson announced Multiverse Music Festival, a one-day festival in Oakland, California, featuring a self-curated lineup and co-presented by Goldenvoice, slated for June 15 in Middle Harbor Shoreline Park.
 The name of the festival was changed to Second Sky Music Festival four days later due to complaints from local promoters that had organized a fest in Oakland with a similar name the previous year.
 A second day was added during presale due to tickets for the original date selling out rapidly, sharing all but one act from the first day's lineup.
 Robinson stated in an interview with Pollstar that "The main reason I wanted to do an artist-curated festival is I have this fantasy of there being a place where all of my favorite music can coexist."
 Shortly after announcing Second Sky's lineup, Robinson announced another Virtual Self show, a series of six DJ sets under his own name, and later, two more Virtual Self appearances.

 In June 2019, Robinson's organization, The Robinson Malawi Fund, donated $154,000 to patients with Burkitt Lymphoma in Malawi using money raised by the Second Sky Music Festival and matched donations from Robinson.
 Robinson, in June 2019, started the Robinson Malawi Fund after his brother Mark beat cancer.
-On May 9, 2020, Robinson teamed up with the Recording Academy, donated $115,000 to MusiCares COVID-19 Relief Fund using money raised by the Secret Sky Online Music Festival.
-During the event, he unveiled a new song from his upcoming album, "Look at the Sky".
-The song was later announced to be the fourth single from Nurture.